Benjamin Thompson

+Colonel Sir Benjamin Thompson, Count Rumford, FRS (26 March 1753 – 21 August 1814), was an American-born British military officer, scientist and inventor.
+Born in Woburn, Massachusetts, he supported the Loyalist cause during the American War of Independence, commanding the King's American Dragoons during the conflict.
+After the war ended in 1783, Thompson moved to London, where he was recognised for his administrative talents and received a knighthood from George III in 1784.

+A prolific scientist and inventor, Thompson also created several new warship designs.
+He subsequently moved to the Electorate of Bavaria and entered into the employ of the Bavarian government, heavily reorganising the Bavarian Army.
+Thompson was rewarded for his efforts by being made an Imperial Count in 1792 before dying in Paris in 1814.

 Early years

-Thompson was born in rural Woburn, in the Province of Massachusetts Bay, on March 26, 1753; his birthplace is preserved as a museum.
+Thompson was born in rural Woburn, in the Province of Massachusetts Bay, on 26 March 1753; his birthplace is preserved as a museum.
 He was educated mainly at the village school, although he sometimes walked almost ten miles to Cambridge with the older Loammi Baldwin to attend lectures by Professor John Winthrop of Harvard College.
 At the age of 13 he was apprenticed to John Appleton, a merchant of nearby Salem.
 Thompson excelled at his trade, and coming in contact with refined and well educated people for the first time, adopted many of their characteristics including an interest in science.
-While recuperating in Woburn in 1769 from an injury, Thompson conducted experiments concerning the nature of heat and began to correspond with Loammi Baldwin and others about them.
-Later that year he worked for a few months for a Boston shopkeeper and then apprenticed himself briefly, and unsuccessfully, to a doctor in Woburn.
+While recuperating in Woburn in 1769 from an injury, Thompson conducted his first experiments studying the nature of heat and began to correspond with Baldwin and others about them.
+Later that year he worked several months for a Boston shopkeeper and then apprenticed himself briefly, and unsuccessfully, to a doctor in Woburn.

 Thompson's prospects were dim in 1772 but in that year they changed abruptly.
-He met, charmed and married a rich and well-connected heiress named Sarah Rolfe (née Walker).
+He met, charmed and married a rich and well-connected widow, an heiress named Sarah Rolfe (née Walker).
 Her father was a minister, and her late husband left her property at Rumford, Province of New Hampshire, which is today in the modern city of Concord.
 They moved to Portsmouth, and through his wife's influence with the governor, he was appointed a major in the New Hampshire Militia.
 Their child (also named Sarah) was born in 1774.